gerwitz/hgc-v12/src/site/site/index.md

 Page layout is based on [Tufte CSS](https://edwardtufte.github.io/tufte-css/), using widely available system fonts.

-The rubrication glyph and favicon is [LEGO part #2435][tree].
-As a child was fascinated with the larger version as a manufactured object.
+The favicon is [LEGO part #2435][tree].
+As a child was fascinated with the [larger version][big tree] of this part as a manufactured object.
 I also spent a lot of time in forests and many of my friends were trees.
 (I used to use the [Unicode tree glyph][unicode] as a logo of sorts, but it has been lost to creeping emojification.)
 <span class="marginnote">{% tree 99 %}</span>

 [tree]: https://www.bricklink.com/v2/catalog/catalogitem.page?P=2435